westernwontons/geolocate/README.md

 	fi
 }
 ```

-Save and exit the file and restart your terminal session or simply reload the \.\*rc file with the `source ~/.*rc` command.
+Save and exit the file.
+Now you either restart your terminal session or simply reload the \.\*rc file with the `source ~/.*rc` command.
+Please note, that for the function to work you have to save your token into the `GEO_DATA` environment variable.

 ### ip2location.io support